lapnd/httdes.github.io/keystone.md

 * * *

 # III.
-Turn on USB & Ethernet drivers
+USB & Ethernet Drivers

 There are two ways of doing this, the 'formal' way, and the shortcut.